sandhya31290/Netflix-website-clone/README.md

 # About
 Welcome to the Netflix Clone repository!
 This project is designed to replicate the core visual elements of Netflix using only HTML and CSS.
 Whether you're looking to practice front-end development or explore the design aspects of a popular streaming platform, this clone provides a solid foundation for understanding layout and styling.

-Note: This project is created for practice purposes.

 # Technologies Used
 * HTML